ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : false

-If true, this indicates a Message is the last that the application will send on a Connection.
+If `true`, this indicates a Message is the last that the application will send on a Connection.
 This allows underlying protocols to indicate to the Remote Endpoint that the Connection has been effectively closed in the sending direction.
 For example, TCP-based Connections can